Fishing cats in Colombo's urban wetlands

 - Status

-- Marshes, canals, and reed beds across Metropolitan Colombo
+- Marshes, canals, reed beds, gardens, and wetland edges across Metropolitan Colombo

 - Diet